zhilin963/software-release/README.md

 Agent hosts the new version of a software on cloud resources (e.g. AWS, Google Cloud) and is responsible for safekeeping of the URL to access the software and the required password.

 * **Writing Smart Contract**
-Agent writes a smart contract whicih needs to contain the agreed release date, the address of the specific Licensee, and a link to access the software.
+Agent writes a smart contract which needs to contain the agreed release date, the address of the specific Licensee, and a link to access the software.
 The release condition is clarified in a pre-signed commercial contract.

 * **Software Link Release**
-Once the release condition is triggered, Agent sends the software link to the specific Licensee on an agreed date through the smart contract, and Licensee gets the link and other necessary information through the smart contract as well.
+Once the release condition is triggered, Agent sends the software link to the specific Licensee on an agreed date through the smart contract.
+After then, the Licensee gets the link and other necessary information through the smart contract as well.

 * **File Download**
 Licensee downloads the software through the obtained link from smart contract.